futpix/caravans-in-australia/content/review/185-Design-RV-Forerunner-F4.md

   ogtitle: "Should I buy Forerunner F4 by Design RV?"
   ogdescription: "The Design RV Forerunner F4 is classed as Unknown Type, and sleeps 6 people.
 It is Australian made and comes in at 25 ft.
 It generally has Separate shower & toilet."
 categories: ["Design RV"]
-tags: ["Sleeps 6", "25 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 6", "25 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "9.43"
 bodyLength: "7.52"
 totalHeight: "2.975"